 Wardens also runs a club side on a Sunday, plus a Midweek XI in the Coventry & District T20 League.

-We are looking for old mobile phones, CDs/DVDs, games consoles, chargers, cables and leads for recycling so the club can purchase new covers for the 3rd/4th team pitch.
+We are looking for old mobile phones, CDs/DVDs, games consoles, chargers, cables and leads for recycling to raise funds for improving the ground.

 Anyone with any donation should give it to Dave the Steward.